jimmycarney1/screener-app/README.md

 I also used a specific function for this endpoint (using global variables), instead of a generalized class, like the preferred Django workflow.

 I used this &quot;anti-pattern&quot; workflow because I do not know if this end result (outputting more assessments to take) will be used again.
-If this is a specific solution, generalizing it would take up unnecessary space in the database, and add unnecessary tech-debt.
+If this is a unique workflow, generalizing it would take up unnecessary space in the database, and add unnecessary development time.

 # Features I would add / other work: